Siege of Lille (1708): Aftermath

-While the Allies had frustrated French attempts to relieve the strategically important fortress—the last substantial French bastion in northern Flanders—Boufflers' valiant defence had prolonged the siege well into winter and Boufflers was decorated by Louis XIV.
+While the Allies had frustrated French attempts to relieve the strategically important fortress – the last substantial French bastion in Flanders – Boufflers' valiant defence had prolonged the siege well into winter and Boufflers was decorated by Louis XIV.
 The city's stubborn defence tied down the Allies for the remainder of the 1708 campaigning season, preventing them from advancing further into France.
 But, with the loss of Lille, northern Flanders reverted to Allied control; the Allies moved against Ghent, taking the city in late December and Brugge was soon captured too.
 The fall of Lille also opened a corridor for a further Allied advance into France in 1709.

 With these actions, one of the longest and most eventful military campaigns of the era came to an end.
 Although the year had started poorly for the Allies with the French capture of Ghent and Bruges, the masterful generalship of Marlborough and Eugene, combined with the skillful management of supplies by the Dutch deputies, had reversed the situation.
-The French were defeated at Oudenaarde, Lille—one of the most important and strongest French cities—was captured, and Ghent and Bruges were reclaimed.
+The French were defeated at Oudenaarde, Lille – one of the most important and strongest French cities – was captured, and Ghent and Bruges were reclaimed.

 Although Vendôme's army was not decisively beaten and many strong fortresses were still in French hands, the Great Frost of 1709 brought further misery to the French.
 Additionally, the French treasury was severely depleted.
 Consequently, Louis XIV was prepared to make significant concessions in the negotiations that began in 1709.
 However, the Allies' heavy demands proved too great for Louis' pride, leading to the continuation of the war into the following year.